mansouralh/TASK-Django-M9-DTL/README.md

    - Fetch the `ice cream` object based on the `id` received in the parameter
    - Add the following context to be injected into your template:
      - `name`: the ice cream's name as a string
-     - `flavor`: the ice cream's flavor as a string
      - `shop`: the ice cream's shop name as a string
      - `stock`: the ice cream's current stock as an integer
 2. Add your `get_ice_cream` view to `bareed/url.py`.